frenchy64/fully-satisfies/README.md

 Utility functions for Clojure.

-- [fully-satisfies?](https://frenchy64.github.io/fully-satisfies/latest/io.github.frenchy64.fully-satisfies.html#var-fully-satisfies.3F) -- a variant of `clojure.core/satisfies?` that also checks if a value implements all methods in the protocol.
+- [fully-satisfies?](https://frenchy64.github.io/fully-satisfies/latest/io.github.frenchy64.fully-satisfies.html#var-fully-satisfies.3F) -- a variant of `clojure.core/satisfies?` that also checks if a value implements all methods in the protocol (considering direct, extended, and metadata methods).
 - [partially-satisfies?](https://frenchy64.github.io/fully-satisfies/latest/io.github.frenchy64.fully-satisfies.html#var-partially-satisfies.3F) -- a variant of `clojure.core/satisfies?` that is [compatible with metadata extension](https://clojure.atlassian.net/browse/CLJ-2426).
 - _somef_ -- a variant of `clojure.core/some-fn` that has a simple operational equivalence, a zero-arity, and [consistent return values](https://clojure.atlassian.net/browse/CLJ-2634).
 - _everyp_ -- a variant of `clojure.core/every-pred` that has a simple operational equivalence, and a zero-arity.
 - _never?_ -- a predicate `never?` that always returns false.
-- _each_ -- a variant of `clojure.core/run!` that does not [short-circuit on reduced](https://clojure.atlassian.net/browse/CLJ-2574).
+- _run-all! -- a variant of `clojure.core/run!` that does not [short-circuit on reduced](https://clojure.atlassian.net/browse/CLJ-2574).
 - _clearing-future_, _clearing-future-call_ -- a variant of `clojure.core/future` that clears conveyed bindings after execution, resolving a [known memory leak](https://clojure.atlassian.net/browse/CLJ-2619).

 [Latest API documentation](https://frenchy64.github.io/fully-satisfies/latest)